- 02 February 2021 -

 Last Saturday the 16th of January, scientists from an independent expert organisation called Airborne Research Australia (ARA) captured aerial photography, lidar and hyperspectral imagery of the area at no cost to enable interested parties to properly assess the magnitude and distribution of the problem.

-Their flight covered about 1500 hectares of the area in 21 parellel flight lines.
+Their flight covered about 1500 hectares of the area in 21 parallel flight lines.
 The first partially processed data is now coming out and it clearly shows large areas of dead and dying vegetation.

 - 12 January 2021 -